mustafaelghrib/mustafaelghrib.github.io/content/hire/hire.md

 ### 🎁 What you will get?
 - ✅ The source code.
 - ✅ A real-live deployed version to test yourself.
-- ✅ FREE support based on your plan..
+- ✅ FREE support based on your plan.

 ### ⚒ How do I work with my clients and manage the project?
 - 📌 I use Agile Method and Jira for project management.